 6. What should I do after getting waxed?

 After you get waxed, dear brides-to-be, make sure you wear only soft, breathable cotton panties and loose clothes.
-Bottom-wear that is too tight and sweating too much right after waxing can lead to infection-causing bacteria.
+Bottom-wear that is too tight and sweating too much right after vagina waxing can lead to infection-causing bacteria.
 Also, use an over-the-counter skin cream like Soframycin to soothe the area and prevent infections.

 7. So I can get an infection after getting a bikini wax?

 Yes, if the parlour and the equipment used are not sanitary.
-We’re sure you don’t want an infection right before your wedding (or any other time, really), so make sure that you go to a sanitary, reputed and trusted place.
+We’re sure you don’t want an infection right before your wedding (or any other time, really), so make sure that you go to a sanitary, reputed and trusted place for bikini waxing.
 Also make sure that they use disposable waxing strips (none of those denim strips!), a clean wax applicator and wax that hasn’t been sitting around from before.
 If you feel that something is out of place, request a change or just leave!
 It’s better to be safe than sorry, right?

 8. Can I wax myself if I don’t want to go to a parlour?